Graviton-Code-Editor/website/docs/user_guide/workspaces.md

 The configuration for each workspace is written in files you can save wherever you want.
 By default Graviton saves the workspaces in files named 'gv.workspace.json', but you can name them whatever you want.

 ## Opening workspaces
-You can open your workspaces from the Welcome window > `Recent workspaces`.

-Or directly in the menu: `"File" > "Workspaces" > "Open workspaces"`.
+You can see your saved workspaces in `"File" > "Workspaces" > "Open workspaces"`.

 ## Creating workspaces